farolfo/jComprehension/README.md

 * `List<T> suchThat(Consumer<Var> predicates)`: Builds the list of elements with the given predicates.
 See below to check the methods the `Var` object exposes.
 * `List<Pair<T, T>> suchThat(BiConsumer<Var, Var> predicates)`: Builds the list of pairs of elements with the given predicates.
 See below to check the methods the `Var` object exposes.
-* `ListComprehension<T> outputExpression(Function<T, T> resultTransformer)`: Sets an output expressios that will be applied to each element of the resultant list after validating the predicates.
+* `ListComprehension<T> outputExpression(Function<T, T> resultTransformer)`: Sets an output expression that will be applied to each element of the resulting list after validating the predicates.
-* `ListComprehension<T> outputExpression(BiFunction<T, T, ?> resultTransformer)`: Sets an output expressios that will be applied to each pair of elements of the resultant list after validating the predicates.
+* `ListComprehension<T> outputExpression(BiFunction<T, T, ?> resultTransformer)`: Sets an output expression that will be applied to each pair of elements of the resulting list after validating the predicates.

 When defining the predicates, we have to use a `Var` object in a lambda (`Predicate` or `BiPredicate`).
 The `Var` object exposes the following methods: